VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 9. `vmctl` supports `--vm-native-disable-http-keep-alive` to allow `vmctl` to use non-persistent HTTP connections to avoid error `use of closed network connection` when run a longer export.
 10. Migrating data with overlapping time range for destination data can produce duplicates series at destination.
 To avoid duplicates on the destination set `-dedup.minScrapeInterval=1ms` for `vmselect` and `vmstorage`.
-It will instruct `vmselect` and `vmstorage` to ignore duplicates with match exactly by the timestamp (ms is the highest timestamp precision in VictoriaMetrics)
+This will instruct `vmselect` and `vmstorage` to ignore duplicates with match timestamps.

 In this mode `vmctl` acts as a proxy between two VM instances, where time series filtering is done by "source" (`src`) and processing is done by "destination" (`dst`).
 So no extra memory or CPU resources required on `vmctl` side.
 Only